hl2vr/hl2vr.github.io/_pages/faq.md

 ### What movement options are available?

-HL2VR features smooth locomotion.
+HL2VR features smooth locomotion by default.
 The direction of motion can be configured to either follow your head or either of the two controllers.
 Turning can be configured to be either smooth or in fixed intervals (snap turns).

-**There is currently no teleport movement available.** But, after a considerable amount of work, we can confirm this will be available in a future update!
+A Teleport movement option is also available.

 <br />